Billing

 A reliable setup keeps credentials, products, price IDs, and runtime keys aligned in the same environment before the first checkout request is sent.

-1. Connect Stripe credentials and webhook secrets in test mode first.
+1. Connect Stripe credentials and the Stripe inbound webhook signing secret in test mode first.

 Common setup mistakes